 Jeremiah personally experienced the Babylonian siege against Jerusalem and not only saw the suffering of the people but also saw them taken away as captives (38:28, 39:9).
 After the destruction of Jerusalem, the Babylonians released him from prison and allowed him to live in the land under the protection of governor Gedaliah.

 Unfortunately the governor, less than two months later, was murdered.
 The prophet was then, against his will, taken by some Jewish rebels to Egypt (Jeremiah 40 - 45).
 Some Biblical commentaries have speculated that the prophet died in Egypt at the hands of those who forced him to leave.

-God commanded him to wear, and then send, yokes to the kings of Edom, Moab, Ammon, Tyre, and Sidon.
+God commanded Jeremiah to wear, and then send, yokes to the kings of Edom, Moab, Ammon, Tyre, and Sidon.
 This was done to warn these kingdoms that they would soon be overtaken by Babylon's King Nebuchadnezzar.
 If they repented of their sins, they would be allowed (though conquered) to remain where they live.
-If they refused repentance they would be destroyed (Jeremiah 27:1 - 11).
+If they refused repentance they would be destroyed (Jer.
+27:1 - 11).

 Concerning the Messiah, Jeremiah predicted the life of innocent children would be taken in the search to kill Christ as a child (Jer.
 31:15).
 He also prophesied that a New Covenant would someday be offered to Israel (and, by extension, the world - 31:31 - 34).
 A descendant of David (Jesus) was also foretold to rule the earth in the near future (23:5 - 6).